rdowinton/doc.scrapinghub.com/portia.rst

     * **Crawling**
     * **Extraction**

 The **Initialize** section is used to set up the spider when it's first launched.
-The start pages are the first URLs the spider will visit to begin crawling.
-There is also the ability to set login credentials if the website you're crawling requires authentication.
+Here you can define the start URLs and login credentials.

-The **Crawling** section is used to configure how the spider will behave when encountering a new URL.
-There are three main options to choose from:
+The **Crawling** section is used to configure how the spider will behave when it encounters URLs.
+You can choose how links are followed and whether to respect `nofollow <http://en.wikipedia.org/wiki/nofollow>`_.
+You can visualise the effects of the crawling rules using the **Overlay blocked links** option; this will highlight links that will be followed in green, and links that won't be followed in red.

-    * **Follow all in-domain links** - follow any links that match the website's domain.
-    * **Don't follow links** - don't follow any links: use this if you're only extracting data from your start pages.
-    * **Configure follow and exclude patterns** - when selected you will be able to define which links to follow and which to exclude based on regular expressions.

-Other settings include:

-    * **Respect nofollow** - if this is checked then the spider won't follow any links whose ``rel`` attribute is set to ``nofollow``.
-    * **Overlay blocked links** - if this is enabled, Portia will highlight followed links in green and non-followed links in red on pages.
-It's important to note that this option won't affect crawling, it's simply to allow you to visualise the effects of crawl rules on pages you're browsing with Portia.

 The **Extraction** section lists the templates for this spider.